Snargio/DollarsToReaisConverter/README.md

 # DollarsToReaisConverter
 Dollar to Reais Converter
-Made with a real-time API, page made in 10 minutes, speed page
+Made with a real-time API, page made in 10 minutes, speed page.